alessandrogeraldini/GYRAZE/README.md

 9th line: the value of current or electrostatic potential

 To solve only the magnetic presheath (without the full Debye sheath potential profile) with a simplified electron model it is sufficient to set the value of rho_e/lambda_D to 0.0 or to 100.0 for the two simplified electron models.

-Setting to 0.0 is more standard.
+The parameter tau must be kept above 0.2.
+Simulations crash when tau is too small because the small-alpha equations to lowest order cannot recover the fluid limit (they start missing important terms, see Geraldini, Parra and Militello 2019).

+Simulations crash or don't converge if the angle alpha is below the critical angle.
+For larger values of the parameter gamma the critical angle becomes larger.
+Therefore, use parameter gamma with caution.
+Below the critical angle, the code is unable to obtain the solution (because the solution is probably non-monotonic, while the code only handles monotonic profiles).

+Other parameter choices that might cause the simulation to crash: a very large electron current, a very large ion current (bounded by the incoming distribution function, which for the moment is independent of the current), a value of wall potential which is not negative enough.

+Simulations can run with multiple ion species at the moment only with a specific choice of distribution functions.
+More work is needed to include other options in how the combined distribution functions satisfy the Chodura condition.
+The output distribution function file is only produced for one ion distribution function.

 ## Ion distribution function files